Sharma-IT/Abhivadaye-Generator/README.md

 ## Features

 - Generate abhivādaye salutations in both Sanskrit and English.
-- Save the generated abhivādaye to a text file for future reference.
+- Save the generated abhivādaye to a text file.
-- Load previously generated abhivādaye from files.
+- Load previously generated abhivādaye.

 ## Prerequisites